Author: Jodie Wassner, ANZ ACBS Member, Developmental Psychologist, Curious Kids Psychology

 Regardless of whether today’s young people grow up among climate activists, climate sceptics, or somewhere in between, all are very aware that something is happening.
 You don’t have to travel very far to find heated debate about climate change, not to mention the endless media coverage.
 This became even more apparent during Australia’s recent bushfire season, with many city-dwelling families feeling the immediate reality of Mother Nature for the first time either via urgent holiday changes or the endless smoke haze.
 Children are invariably confused about the facts and may feel unsure if they are personally threatened.
 I myself have noticed a significant increase in the word “bushfire” appearing in my daughter’s imaginary play.

 We know from research following 9/11 that repeated viewing of trauma in the media can increase distress for both children and adults.
 This is especially problematic for young people for whom coping capacity is still developing.
 Factors that can increase risk include pre-existing psychological issues, perceived threat level, poor family functioning, low social support and having a parent with mental health difficulties.
+Are you looking for new paper cutter for your office??
+In https://www.trimmeradviser.com/best-guillotine-paper-cutter/ you can find the best equipment for your office.

 Young people are undoubtedly experiencing a sense of looming environmental threat.
 As CBS practitioners, we know a great deal about the role of threat.
 We know that it can direct us towards useful action and for many people (young and old), increasing recycling or connecting with like-minded climate activists has been helpful.
 But we also understand how threat can narrow our repertoire of available behaviour.
 When young people are overwhelmed by ongoing threat, helplessness can follow.
 I have seen many young people at my clinic who experience a deep sense of hopelessness about the environment. e.g. “What’s my tiny bit of recycling going to do compared with all the money being spent on coal?”
 In these moments, I do struggle to grapple with my own sense of hopelessness (a little more about that later), but am grateful for my training that enables me to orient towards values.
 The question is, how can we assist young people to connect with their own values when they are not feeling heard by many of the adults they are supposed to look up to, such as government leaders and in some cases, parents and grandparents?